I was diagnosed with thyroid cancer in 1999. Since then, I've learned more about the thyroid, and thyroid cancer, than I ever cared to.

 Other Tests and Scans

 Your doctor will determine what other types of procedures you will need for the rest of your life.
 These tests and scans include:

 - Physical neck examination, including feeling the thyroid bed area.
-Typically, this is done every 3 to 6 months for the first 2 years, and at least once a year thereafter.
+Typically, this is done every three to six months for the first two years, and at least once a year thereafter.

 - Neck ultrasound

 - RAI Whole Body Scan (for people with papillary or follicular thyroid cancer, or a variant. ) This is somewhat like the ablation, but you don't have to stay in the hospital.
-First, you'll quit taking your levothyroxine for about 6 weeks.
+First, you'll quit taking your levothyroxine for about six weeks.
 By the time you start feeling really crummy, you'll go to the Nuclear Medicine department at your hospital, where you'll receive a dosage of radioactive iodine.
-3-4 days later, you'll report back to the hospital for the scan.
+Three to four days later, you'll report back to the hospital for the scan.
 Keep in mind that you will have to stay away from others during this time.

 - CT scan, particularly of the head and neck and/or the chest.